Who are the judges on The Masked Singer season 7?

 The seventh season of Fox’s hit celebrity singing competition, The Masked Singer, welcomes back four judges along with new guest appearances.

-Hosted by Nick Cannon, the show’s new season premieres tonight (9 March) at 8pm ET on Fox, returning with its regular panel of judges.
+Hosted by Nick Cannon, the show’s new season premiered on 9 March at 8pm ET on Fox, returning with its regular panel of judges.

 These include Ken Jeong, Robin Thicke, Nicole Scherzinger, and Jenny McCarthy Wahlberg.